-Please support DEVO and buy all official releases that you can.
+Please support DEVO and buy all official releases that you can, such as the truly unbelievable Art Devo: 1973-1977 or career-spanning 50 Years of De-Evolution.
 This stimulates more and better releases.

 Booji Boy’s Basement is a not-for-profit distribution service for non-commercial DEVO and DEVO-related recordings and videos.
 Nothing is ever for sale.
 Our goal is to allow every spud and spudess around the world to explore the history of Akron’s de-evolution band.

 Around 1996, the DEVO Bootleg Archive was born.
 Mike Watters, mastermind of operations, offered spuds a tremendous opportunity by providing access to a great wealth of rarities from their favorite band.
 Mike and other loyal spuds would sit and make manual audio and video cassette dubs for fans around the world.
 Many original DBA tapes still reside in the homes of DEVO band members.
 A few years later, as real-life responsibilities took over, the operation collapsed.

 Fast forward to 2003.
 Pals Rob Lee and Thom Chiki began discussing what a shame it was that the DBA had been out of commission for so long, depriving fans of the wonderful service.
 The idea to bring the DBA into the age of CD-Rs was born.
 Thom talked to Alex Brunelle via AOL Instant Messenger about the idea of reviving the Archive, and they began contacting many various DEVO fans to obtain rare material.